 Inflammation is a key underlying component of pain and a promoter of all chronic disease.
+Inflammation can be acute (a few days/weeks) or chronic (months).
 Inflammation is a natural process the body initiates when an area or system is under stress (from injury, infection, mental stress, over exercise, poor diet, lack of sleep etc.), however when this inflammation gets out of control, it can wreak havoc on the body.
 When in pain, many people turn to anti-inflammatory medication such as Nurofen or Voltaren, not aware that these can be dangerous to our bodies in many ways including compromising gut health, stressing the liver and disrupting the balance of the gut flora.
 By the addition of some common foods and spices, and removal of some offending foods and habits, we can reduce the tendency for the body to flare up and if it does, to put out the spot fires.

 The following are foods reduce inflammation in the body: